TPPSellinger/eSMC2/README.md

 # eSMC2
 Contains the R-package to run eSMC2, as well as script examples.
 A detailed description of the method can be found here: https://doi.org/10.1101/701185 and https://www.biorxiv.org/content/10.1101/2020.07.23.217091v2 :

-A detailed tutorial can be found in the tutorial folder otherwise a quick one can be find below :
+A detailed tutorial can be found in the tutorial folder.
+All the data has been already simulated, only path to file location needs to be changed.
+Otherwise a quick one can be find below :

 Input file: